 Parry’s reporting does not establish a direct link between Cosby and Young’s suicide in 1974.

-This 2014 article in the Daily Mail about Paige Young was completely ignored by every media outlet at the time.
+The 2014 article in the Daily Mail about Paige Young was completely ignored by every media outlet.

-It has only caught on with the conspiracy crowd.
+It has only caught on with the “conspiracy crowd.”
+Like MK Ultra.

 Drug OD as the reason for her death has been published in the “Playmate Book” for decades.
-The PM Book is probably the original source for the internet lists.
+The PM Book might be the original source for the internet lists.

 This website is always updated when I find out new information.

-My (ongoing) research consisted of obtaining various LA County public records like birth and death certificates, viewing City of LA building permit documents, (online), perusing telephone directories in the DTLA public library, and looking at phone directories, voting records, marriage, divorce, and military records on ancestry.com.
+My (ongoing) research consisted of obtaining various LA County public records like birth and death certificates, viewing City of LA building permit documents, (online), perusing telephone directories in the DTLA public library, looking through phone directories, voting records, marriage, divorce, and military records on ancestry.com.